marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 Coefficient of variation = 10.7 %
 ```

-The coefficient of variation express the confidence interval in percentage respect to the mean and thus it can be used to compare confidence intervals between samples with different mean values.
+The coefficient of variation express the confidence interval in percentage respect to the mean and thus it can be used to compare errors between samples with different mean values.

 #### Derive the actual 3D distribution of grain sizes from thin sections